pengyu-zhang/TIGER-Temporally-Improved-Graph-Entity-Linker/README.md

 ### 1. Install the requirements

+Creating a new environment (e.g. with `conda`) is recommended.
+Use `requirements.txt` to install the dependencies:

 ```
 conda create -n tiger39 -y python=3.9 && conda activate tiger39
 pip install -r requirements.txt